Biarys/Python-3-Codes/README.md

 # Python-3-Codes

-Stock market analysis project was provided by Jose Portilla through his Python for finance and trading algorithms course on Udemy.com
+These are codes unrealted to stock market.

-Tick tack toe project was also a project given by Jose Portilla through his Python Bootcamp course
+Tick tack toe project is a project given by Jose Portilla through his Python Bootcamp course